FlytoTheSpace/everythingatonce/maths/number_theory.md

 $$

 Properties:
-- In-between 2 Rationals there's Always an Infinite Count of Rationals.
+- In-between any 2 Rationals there's Always an Infinite Count of Rationals.

 - **Multiplicative Inverse**, or **Reciprocals of Each-other**:
 $$